Well-rounded biohackers take in information from a variety of sources, cross-reference it, and integrate it into our own viewpoints.

 Jason Fung

-Interested in losing weight and improving health?
+Interested in losing weight and improving your health?

 - Fasting